bomberstudios/coding-designer/app/views/installation.md

 Once the basic tools are installed, we are ready to start having *fun*:

-1. Click the "Clone in Mac" button you see on the top of this page.
+1. Visit the [Github page for the project](https://github.com/bomberstudios/coding-designer).
+Click the "Clone in Mac" button you see on the top of that page.
 Github for Mac will open and prompt you for a folder to save the project.
 2. Open Terminal.app and drag the folder you just created to Terminal.app's icon on the Dock.
 3. Type ``sudo gem install bundler`` and enter your password.
 4. Type ``bundle install`` and let your Mac install everything else.